syne-tune/syne-tune/docs/source/tutorials/multifidelity/mf_sync_model.rst

 `It turns out <mf_comparison.html>`__ that ``SyncMOBSTER`` outperforms ``SyncBOHB`` substantially on the benchmark chosen here.

-When running these experiments with the simulator back-end, we note that suddenly it takes quite some time for an experiment to be finished.
+When running these experiments with the simulator backend, we note that suddenly it takes quite some time for an experiment to be finished.
 Still many times faster than real time, we now need many minutes instead of seconds.
 This is a reminder that *model-based decision-making can take time*.
 In GP-based